crowl0gic/nut-server-cfg/README.md

 Note 2: If you're running the updated systemd scripts, changing this file will result in an automatic restart of the driver

 ### /etc/nut/upsd.conf
 Enable the `LISTEN` command, use 0.0.0.0 to enable external addresses.
-Do not leave this exposed to public networks!
+Do not leave this exposed on public networks!

 ### /etc/nut/upsd.users
 Define users with access to the NUT UPS server